 Any plastic packaging is probably not recyclable, unfortunately.

-4. Or why not simply rebel against the whole tyranny of egg-giving and give your loved ones a thoughtful gift, simply wrapped in sustainable wrapping paper.
+Or you could simply rebel against the whole tyranny of egg-giving and give your loved ones a thoughtful gift, simply wrapped in sustainable wrapping paper.

-Daffodils and other Narcissi are a classic Easter flower, which could be used as cut flowers or used to decorte as planted pots of mini daffodils.
+Daffodils and other Narcissi are a classic Easter flower, which could be used as cut flowers or used to decorate as planted pots of mini daffodils.

 If you use plants for your decor they can be composted afterwards.